ethrlrnr/pc-toolbox/README.md

 - Grab alerts from Prisma Cloud, this is a full dump with 150+ columns.
 - Pandas library is required.
 - Specify your parameters in the command-line and run.
 Results will be saved to a CSV file with the cloud type and time appended to the file name.
-- If your response is large sometimes you will receive a server side error.
-The only way to handle this issue at the moment is to pull less days or do more filtering.
+- **If your response is large sometimes you will receive a server side 504 error.
+The only way to handle this issue at the moment is to pull less days or do more filtering.**
 - For specific commandline argument filters (outside of what's shown in the example below) just look inside the first block of the code.

 Example: